cltnschlosser/GotoW/README.md

 Contributors:

-GUI and other edits - Travis (Toyz)
+GUI and other edits, and most of the code.
+Also, director of modesty ;) - Travis (Toyz)